ayousry42/u3brain/Sampling Distribution.md

 ## Sample

 ### Things to know
+- Statistics (not parameters)
+	- Point estimate -> Xbar (Sample mean)
-- Sample mean X (bar)
+	- Sample standard deviation -> S
-- Sample variance S²
+	- Sample variance -> S²
-- Has statistics (not parameters)
 Each element within the sample itself is a random variable with its own E(x) and Variance
 - Readings/Observations (x1,x2....etc)
 - Sample size affects Variance but not the Mean (µ)

-### Definition
+-  Properties
 	- Subset of population
 	- Much easier to observe
 	- Cheaper and Faster
 	- Serves as a testing ground before doing the real thing

 ### Examples
 >- Asking 10 random people from each category